Economic Crime and Corporate Transparency Act 2023

 The ECCTA impacts everyone who interacts with Companies House, whether individuals or entities.
 This includes all directors, secretaries, and people with significant control of entities registered at Companies House.
 It also affects the entities themselves, including companies, limited partnerships, limited liability partnerships (LLPs), and overseas entities.
 Agents providing company secretarial services will also feel the impact.
 Below we outline the key changes the ECCTA introduces.

 To increase transparency around the individuals who control UK companies and LLPs, the government is implementing ID verification.
-The verification is currently voluntary but Companies House anticipate this will become mandatory from 18 November 2025.
+Verification became mandatory from 18 November 2025.

-Companies, LLPs, and limited partnerships may be required to file more detailed information at Companies House, and they must use digital filing methods anticipated to be effective from 1 April 2027.
+Companies, LLPs, and limited partnerships may be required to file more detailed information at Companies House, and they must use digital filing methods; there is no effective date for these changes yet.

 The Act creates a new corporate offence to reduce fraud through UK companies.